jmares/automate_boring_stuff_python/README.md

 March 30, 2021

 I had no idea what I was doing, the text and screenhots from the book didn't correspond to the Google developer pages.
 A whole lot more information was asked and I had no idea what to answer.
 So, I skipped this chapter.

+### Chapter 15: Working with PDF and Word Documents

+March 31, 2021

+Thought I could have some creating PDFs, but you can only copy content from other PDFs and manipulate that, not add content of your own like text, images and charts.
+No fun, not useful.
+Skipped this part.

+The Word part was better, but I can't think of a use for it so I want through it quickly.

+This book is good, but not in the same league as the *Python Crash Course* and I feel like I have already spend to much time on this book.
+Still there are some (potential) interesting chapters ahead.